openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/communicating-between-workers.md

 When you share a resource between two or more workers, you generally need to avoid having multiple workers accessing the resource at the same time.
 For example, having multiple workers access a file on the local file system could cause data loss or corruption and may not be supported by the operating system.

-To guard against concurrent access problems, use the Mutex and Condition classes in the flash.concurrent package to provide access control for working with shared resources.
+To guard against concurrent access problems, use the Mutex and Condition classes in the openfl.concurrent package to provide access control for working with shared resources.

 Unlike other data-sharing mechanisms, the SQLite database engine is designed for concurrent access and has its own transaction support built in.
 Multiple workers can access a SQLite database without risk of corrupting the data.